-12/13 April 1928: The Bremen became the first aircraft to make the East – West crossing of the Atlantic on this day.
-The crew was Colonel James Fitzmaurice, Captain Kohl (Pilot), and Baron von Heunfeld (Owner) [above].
+12/13 April 1928: The Bremen [above] became the first aircraft to make the East – West crossing of the Atlantic.
+The crew was Colonel James Fitzmaurice, Captain Kohl (Pilot), and Baron von Heunfeld (Owner).
 They departed from Baldonnel Airfield outside Dublin City and then flew all the way non stop to Greenly Island, Newfoundland.

 Fitzmaurice was chosen probably because of his experience and his position of Commanding Officer at Baldonnel.
 Von Hunefeld later wrote:

 The welcome given to us by the Irish military and civil authorities was most hearty.
 We were made guests of the Irish Air Corps and soon it was settled between Koehl and me to invite Commandant Fitzmaurice to accompany us as second pilot on our flight to North America.
 And so our 'German-Irish Crew' as we came to call it was formed and none of us ever regretted the pact which proved itself so trustworthy in the course of extreme danger.

 The aircraft to be used was a Junkers W.33 named Bremen.
 It carried 520 gallons of petrol, enough for forty-four hours in the air.
 Fully loaded the plane weighed 5 tons.

 Fitzmaurice took every opportunity to acquaint himself with the Bremen and many trial runs were undertaken.
 The big take-off was delayed because of bad weather but following a favourable North Atlantic weather report Thursday 12th April was set as the date for the Bremen's departure.
 When news of the intended departure got out, thousands of people made their way from Dublin out to Baldonnel to wish the flyers well and to see the historic take-off.